-Fire station tours are suspended
+Fire station tours are on hold

-Blood Pressure checks are curtailed
+Blood Pressure checks are on pause

 Every year there are those cases where the legal time light personal fireworks has come and gone and folks find that one bag of boomers and sparklers they forgot to use.
 Understandably, a lot of folks are uncomfortable about storing them for a year–probably a wise idea.
 So, the three tips for safe disposal of fireworks are: